-- Abuse: Neglect, physical, sexual and emotional (see KCSIE 2023, pages 9-11)
+- Abuse: Neglect, physical, sexual and emotional

 - Disguised compliance

 - Children missing in Education (CME)

 - Children who are home schooled ('Hidden Children')

-- · Radicalisation / extremism
+- Radicalisation / extremism

-- · So-called 'Honour' Based Abuse (HBA)
+- So-called 'Honour Based' Abuse (HBA)

-- · Breast Ironing
+- Breast Ironing

 - Mental health concerns including self-harm

 - Bullying including on-line (cyber) bullying and prejudice-based bullying

 - · Racism, disability, homophobic or transphobic abuse

 - · Gender based violence/violence against women and girls

 - Domestic Abuse

 - Poor parenting

 - Child sexual exploitation and trafficking (CSE)

 - The impact of new technologies on sexual behaviour

 - Substance misuse

 - Female Genital Mutilation (FGM)

 - Forced marriage

 - Fabricated or induced illness

 - Faith abuse

-- Gangs and serious violence (including Child Criminal Exploitation: County Lines)
+- Gangs and youth violence (including Child Criminal Exploitation: County Lines)

 - Private fostering

 - Sexting (Youth Produced Sexual Imagery)

 - · Child-on-child abuse

 - Teenage relationship abuse

 - Serious Violent Crime

 - Sexual violence

 - Sexual harassment

 - · Children with family members in prison

 - Children and the court system

 - Homelessness

 - Adverse Childhood Experiences (ACEs)

 - Trauma and Attachment issues

 - Up-skirting

 - Knife Crime

 - County Lines

-- Modern Day Slavery
+- Modern Slavery

 - Cybercrime

-The school/college will seek advice from the MASH Professionals' Consultation Line to help make decisions on the child's level of need and the appropriate service to refer on for services.
+The school will seek advice from the MASH Professionals' Consultation Line to help make decisions on the child's level of need and the appropriate service to refer on for services.
 Staff will consult with the designated safeguarding lead for advice and to discuss the case prior to making any referral for services.

-The MASH Professionals' Consultation Number is 0208 726 6464 (1-4.30pm, Monday to Friday).
-All referrals for a children's social care service or Early Help will be made by way of the MASH Portal.
-MASH Referral
+The MASH Professionals' Consultation Number is 0208 726 6464

+All referrals for a children's social care service will be made by way of Safeguarding Referral Form MASH is Croydon's "front door" for children's social care referrals and accepts referrals for all cases.

+MASH Referral Form

-Parental consent for referral will be sought unless there are concerns this may put the CYP at risk of additional harm or advised not to by a member of the MASH team.
-This links to specific areas such as allegations of sexual abuse, concerns of fabricated or induced illness or the parent is the alleged perpetrator, in which case a referral should be made regardless.
+Parental consent for referral will be sought unless advised not to by a member of the MASH team, specifically linking to allegations of sexual abuse, concerns of fabricated or induced illness or the parent is the alleged perpetrator, but a referral will be made regardless of consent being given in cases where the child is at risk of significant harm.